 The beast was still pondering aloud with snarly mutterings, believing himself to be quite alone and thus not overheard: "I excavated some nice cheddar from the mine, then I re-sharpened my claws on the northwestern-most cornbread tree... but that was nearly three minutes ago.
 How can I offer no account of such a length of time?
 Simply unprecedented!"

 "Oh, goodness!" the perplexed creature commented aloud.
 "I must be losing my mind, from being eight years and ninety-two days a resident ...or prisoner... of this locale.
-I might again become light enough to climb out, if only the edibles here were not so delectable and entirely undefended."
+I might again become light enough to climb out via the ladder, if only the edibles here were not so delectable and entirely undefended."

 "Meat!?" the creature exclaimed.
 "Why, I did catch wind of a rare morsel, to-day!
 But it was five-and-a-half minutes ago, when I noticed the meat-creature descending hither.
 Whatever became of it?"

-Still with his eyes closed, he sniffed the air in every direction, now actively seeking the quarry in question through scent alone.
+Still with his eyes closed and now relying not one bit on his sense of sight, he sniffed the air in every direction, actively seeking the quarry in question through scent alone.

 "It was here... and still is!" the creature bellowed between deep, deliberate breaths.
 "Alive.
 Male.
 Not an animal.
 Nor exactly an Ozite, either.
 Getting farther away.
 Running!
 Climbing!"